Leading documentation system improvements for Saas organizations

 -

-Identified that users could not effectively search or navigate help content due to topic length
+Researched why users could not effectively search or navigate help content.

 -

-Shifted users away from static PDFs toward searchable, in-product help.
+Shifted users away from static PDFs and toward searchable, in-product help.

 Strengthening quality and consistency